The epidemiology, symptoms, diagnosis and management of Nipah virus infections.

 Outbreaks have occurred subsequently in parts of North East India and almost annually since 2001 in specific districts in Bangladesh.
 Cases of henipavirus infection have also occurred in the Philippines, believed to have been caused by Nipah virus or a Nipah-like virus.

-In May 2018 an outbreak was reported in Southern India for the first time.
-Investigations into the outbreak in Kozhikode (formerly Calicut), Kerala (see map), are ongoing and the source of the outbreak is not yet known.
+In May 2018 an outbreak was reported in Southern India for the first time, in Kozhikode district of Kerala (see map).
+Local fruit bats tested positive for the virus.
+The outbreak was short lived, with 18 confirmed cases.

 Nipah virus has been isolated from the urine of bats in Malaysia, and antibodies against Nipah virus have been detected in 23 species of bat across Asia, and also in bats in Ghana and Madagascar.
 However, human outbreaks of Nipah virus infection have not been identified outside South and South East Asia, and most outbreaks have occurred in rural or semi-rural locations.